rdlauer/articles/nativescript/securing-app/whitepaper.md

 		.catch(err => console.log(`Biometric ID NOT OK: ${JSON.stringify(err)}`)
 	);

-> Check out [this tutorial](https://www.progress.com/blogs/how-to-integrate-biometric-authentication-in-ios-and-android) for a walkthrough of using this plugin with NativeScript and a Progress Kinvey backend.
+There is even a [full tutorial](https://www.progress.com/blogs/how-to-integrate-biometric-authentication-in-ios-and-android) for using this plugin with NativeScript and a Progress Kinvey backend.

 The nativescript-fingerprint-auth is a great way to easily add biometric security to our apps.
 But what about using existing secure protocols and services to tie a verified individual to authorized roles in our backend systems?

-## OAuth 2.0
+### OAuth 2.0

 You've probably heard of OAuth before, as [OAuth 2.0](https://oauth.net/2/) is a commonly used industry-standard protocol for user authorization.

+OAuth is an open standard for delegating access to resources, often used as a way for end users to grant apps access to their information but without turning over their login credentials.
+This mechanism is used by companies such as Amazon, Google, Facebook, Microsoft, and Twitter to allow users of those serivices to share information about their accounts with permitted third party apps.

-Thanks to our extensive community of plugin developers, there is in fact a plugin for interacting with OAuth 2.0 in NativeScript, the [nativescript-oauth2](https://market.nativescript.org/plugins/nativescript-oauth2) plugin.
+Thanks to an extensive community of plugin developers, there is in fact a plugin for interacting with OAuth 2.0 in NativeScript: the [nativescript-oauth2](https://market.nativescript.org/plugins/nativescript-oauth2) plugin.

 ![oauth 2.0 nativescript plugin](4-oauth-plugin.png)